GitHub

 Smart True Peak Ceiling

-Based on AES TD1008: -0.5 dBTP for lossless, -2.0 dBTP for native MP3, bitrate-aware for re-encode.
+Based on AES TD1008: -0.5 dBTP for lossless/high-bitrate, -1.0 dBTP for low-bitrate lossy.

 Supported Formats